AED Safety & Maintenance

 Hazards to consider:

-1. Water – If a person is under water, they need to be removed from the water.
-The person does not need to be completely dry, however the chest area needs to be dry to ensure the pads will stick to the chest.
+1. Water – If a person is in or under water, they need to be removed.
+The chest area needs to be dry to ensure the pads will stick properly to the chest.

 2. Pacemakers and Implanted Defibrillators – Someone with an internal device can still be shocked with an AED.
-In fact, if their internal device does not save them immediately, it is crucial an AED is used as quickly as possible.
-If you do suspect an implanted device (visible scar or small bump in the chest) it is important not to place the pads directly over it.
-Put the pad below it or to the side.
+You may notice a small bump or scar on the chest.
+It is important not to place the pads directly over it so put the pad below it or to the side.

 3. Flammable atmosphere – The AED may create a spark when in use so be aware if medical oxygen is being administered or chemical or petrol fumes are present.